 Warren’s obituary in the New York Times (17 Mar 1902) specifically says that he came to St. Paul’s in 1848.
-And Warren himself suggested that year as well: first in his 1856 classified advertisement (Albany Evening Journal 1 Apr 1856) in which he identifies himself as “Organist and Musical Director at St. Paul’s Church (for eight years),” and second in his 1860 letter of resignation to the St. Paul’s vestry, in which he says that he spent “nearly thirteen years” at St. Paul’s.
-The thirteen year figure is repeated in an article in Dwight’s Journal of Music for 15 Nov 1856.
-Another contemporary sources also implies a 1848 start date: an article in Dwight’s Journal of Music (15 Nov 1856) which says Warren had been “for eight years director at St. Paul’s.”
+And Warren himself implies that year as well in an 1856 classified advertisement (Albany Evening Journal 7 Apr 1856); in which he identifies himself as “Organist and Musical Director at St. Paul’s Church (for eight years).”
+Articles in Dwight’s Journal (15 Nov 1856) and Albany Morning Express (30 May 1857) confirm that as of October 1856 Warren had been at St. Paul’s for eight years.

 St. Paul’s vestry minutes are silent on musical activities in this period, and we may never know the precise date or month in which he started.
 The first evidence comes almost a year later, when we read that “George W. Warren Organist of St. Paul’s Church” is offering piano and organ lessons (Albany Evening Journal, four insertions in mid-August 1849).
 Warren also advertised his music lessons the next year, describing himself as “Organist and Director of Music of St. Paul’s Church.”
 (Albany Evening Journal, 2 Sep 1850)